 Integrate SEL and Writing

 Many teachers feel swamped with the amount of curriculum that needs to be covered.
-Adding SEL lessons on top of that seems impossible.
+Adding SEL lessons to this expectation can seem impossible!
 The answer is to integrate.
-We already mentioned above that you can integrate SEL topics during play, but is it also a meaningful topic for writing.
-You can start an SEL Journal to write and reflect in each day, or start a Problem Solving Journal where students can write about social problems they have, and ask for input from others.
-For younger students, they can write cards or notes to promote kindness and gratitude each day.
-All of these are meaningful ways to offer cross-curricular SEL thinking.
+We already mentioned above that you can integrate SEL principles during play, but is it also a meaningful topic for writing.
+You can start an SEL Journal to write and reflect in each day, or start a Problem Solving Journal in which students can write about social problems they have and ask for input from others.
+Younger students can write cards or notes to promote kindness and gratitude each day.
+All of these activities are meaningful ways to provide cross-curricular SEL content.

 Pin this post for later: